 Brocade Communications Systems maintains silky smooth computer network operations.
 A leading supplier of data center networking products, Brocade makes Fibre Channel switches and related software for connecting corporate storage systems and servers.
 Its products are used in storage area networks (SANs), which pool storage resources across enterprises for easier management and more efficient asset utilization.
-The company's SilkWorm switches reroute data upon path failure and reconfigure the SAN when new devices are added.
-Brocade's products support Internet connectivity and enterprise mobility, as well as key technologies such as virtualization and cloud computing.
+The company's switches reroute data upon path failure and reconfigure the SAN when new devices are added.
+Brocade's products support Internet connectivity and enterprise mobility, as well as key technologies such as software defined networking (SDN) and cloud computing.
 It generates more than half its sales from the US.

 Brocade's products are made by such contract electronics manufacturers as Hon Hai Precision (Foxconn Electronics), Accton Wireless Broadband, Motorola, and Quanta Computer.
 The company also relies on Flextronics International for service repair.